mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 addressbook name and/or URL.
 The %-placeholders that are possible in a preset URL also can be used inside these regular expressions.
 In case the preset only contains one addressbook, the match settings can be omitted.

 `matchurl` matches on the addressbook URL as stored in RCMCardDAV and shown in the settings interface.
+Note that the URL may include URL encoded elements, particularly in case the username is an email address and part of the addressbook URL.
+You can then not use the `%u` placeholder in the regular expression as it (e.g. `user@example.com`) would not match the encoded form (`user%40example.com`).
+In many cases, it should be sufficient to match on the last URL component to identify the intended preset addressbook within a preset, e.g. `'matchurl' => '#/CollectedRecipients/?$#'`.

 `matchname` matches on the addressbook name as stored in RCMCardDAV and shown in the settings interface.
 When `matchname` is used, the `name` attribute should be added to the fixed attributes to prevent the user from changing